• Home

 Nicolai Tangen, chief executive officer of Norges Bank Investment Management, left, and Jamie Dimon, chief executive officer of JPMorgan Chase & Co., at the Norges Bank Investment Management annual investment conference in Oslo, Norway, on Tuesday, April 28, 2026.

-Nicolai Tangen, chief executive officer of Norges Bank Investment Management, left, and Jamie Dimon, chief executive officer of JPMorgan Chase & Co., at the Norges Bank Investment Management annual investment conference in Oslo, Norway, on Tuesday, April 28, 2026.
-Carina Johansen/Bloomberg - Getty Images
+Nicolai Tangen, CEO of Norges Bank Investment Management (left), and Jamie Dimon, CEO of JPMorgan Chase, at the NBIM annual investment conference in Oslo, April 28, 2026.
+Carina Johansen—Bloomberg/Getty Images

-When it comes to national debt, the main lesson hawks want to impress on policymakers is the cost of inaction: How much the public will ultimately have to pay if officials don’t address deficits.
+When it comes to national debt, the main lesson hawks want to impress on policymakers is the cost of inaction: how much the public will ultimately have to pay if officials don’t address deficits.

-“I’m not that worried” about debt levels, Dimon said, “We’ll be able to deal with it.
+“I’m not that worried” about debt levels, Dimon said.
+“We’ll be able to deal with it.
 I just think maturity should say you should deal with it as opposed to let it happen.
-The way it’s going now, there will be some kind of bond crisis and then we’ll have to deal with it.
+The way it’s going now, there will be some kind of bond crisis, and then we’ll have to deal with it.
 It will be okay.
 It’s just not the way to do it.”

 Recommended Video

-Concerns over the near-$39 trillion national debt burden the U.S. Treasury has accumulated over time are rising up the political agenda.
+Concerns over the near–$39 trillion national debt burden the U.S. Treasury has accumulated over time are rising up the political agenda.
 The debt, accrued under both Republican and Democratic administrations, is now costing more than $1 trillion annually in interest payments alone.
-Both the president and his Treasury Secretary, Scott Bessent, have indicated they’re mindful of the debt issue, suggesting tariffs and visas as revenue-generation schemes to help balance deficits.
+Both the president and his Treasury Secretary, Scott Bessent, have indicated they are mindful of the debt issue, suggesting tariffs and visas as revenue-generation schemes to help balance deficits.

 Debt hawks aren’t convinced by their plans: Many are backing a policy target to reduce deficits to 3% of GDP, around half of where they are now.

-One influence many look to is Phill Swagel, the director of the Congressional Budget Office (CBO), whose projections are relied upon to see how the debt question may play out.
+One influence many look to is Phillip Swagel, director of the Congressional Budget Office (CBO), whose projections are relied upon to see how the debt question may play out.
 Swagel is heartily optimistic on the matter, saying he believes a debt crisis will be avoided entirely because he has faith Congress and policymakers will act before a reckoning comes to pass.

 “So if you look at all economic history, it’s a different confluence of events, different tectonic plates hitting each other.
-And they may affect 2026, they may not, but they need to be resolved.
+And they may affect 2026.
+They may not, but they need to be resolved.
 And if they’re not resolved properly, they will cause real additional problems down the road.”

 A question of inflation